vishaltorgal/reactjs-interview-questions/README.md

 ## 4. **What are Pure Components in React?**

-Pure Components in React are components that avoid unnecessary re renders by doing a shallow comparison of props and state.
+A Pure Component is a React component that only re-renders when its props or state actually change.

+If nothing changed, it skips re-render to improve performance.

 ### Key Points
 - React automatically compares previous vs next props and state